New to Road Scholar? Sign up

 Afternoon: We’ll board a motorcoach and continue our delightful introduction to New Orleans as our instructor points out significant sites and reveals more about the city’s people, traditions, and unique culture.
 We’ll have some stops along the way (depending on timing and weather).

 Dinner: Those who did not have lunch at Commander’s today will enjoy delicious New Orleans cuisine at one of the city's top restaurants and order from a select menu.
 The group that did have lunch at Commander’s today will have dinner on their own tonight.
 We’ll switch tomorrow night.

 Evening: At leisure.
 Experience nightlife in the French Quarter.
 If you’re a music aficionado, there are lots of options.
-We have provided vouchers (drink included) for Fritzel’s European Jazz Club and for Maison Bourbon Jazz Club.
+We have provided voucher (drink included) for Fritzel’s European Jazz Club.
 The Quarter has something to offer for almost every interest and taste.

 Activity note: Walking 8 blocks in the Garden District.

 Breakfast: Hotel select menu choices.

 Morning: Following a background presentation by a local expert, we’ll board the motorcoach and become immersed in New Orleans architecture.
 We’ll learn about various types of iron works, architecture, and historic homes with some stops along the way.
 We’ll then set out on a walking field trip with a local architect in the aptly named Garden District, one of the loveliest neighborhoods in the country.
 It was laid out in 1832 for incoming, well-to-do Americans who were not interested in mingling with native New Orleanians.
 The feeling was mutual!
 Grand houses were built on large lots in this lush setting.